Absortium/frontend/README.md

     done
   ```

   **Step №3**: Install docker on your machine, for that go to the docker [website](https://www.docker.com).
 If you working on OS X do not forget that now we use old docker toolbox with docker machine.
+Also do not forget, that you should create `default` machine and initialize.

   **Step №4**: Ask mainteiner to give you `.sensetive` file.